Avinashkumar8694/zero-gen/README.md

 - Start a development server for live reloading
 - Serve the project using an Express server

+## Why Use Zero-Gen?

+Zero-Gen simplifies the development process by providing a set of powerful commands to manage your project.
+It helps you to:

+- Quickly set up a new project with a predefined structure
+- Easily create and manage components and modules
+- Streamline the build process for production
+- Start a development server with live reloading for a better development experience
+- Serve your project using an Express server for production

 ## Installation and Setup

 To install Zero-Gen, you need to have Node.js and npm installed on your machine.
 You can install Zero-Gen globally using npm: